WINE PUB/BAR OF THE YEAR

 This Herefordshire-based pub lives and breathes cider, with operator Matthew Slocombe even brewing his own products on the grounds.

-PUB GARDEN OF THE YEAR (Sponsored by Southern Comfort)
+BEST PUB GARDEN (Sponsored by Southern Comfort)

 The Waterside Inn, Ware, Hertfordshire